cacad-ntu/online_forum_data_processing/README.md

 - Enter the sentence you want to classify.
 - Choose `5.
 Exit` to exit from the application

-Additionally, you can try the application without installing the requirements
+Additionally, you can try the application without installing the requirements by doing the following steps:

 - Go to the following [link](http://128.199.159.74:8888/?token=117369b26b2baa3a96c5f1710c413583517d54793ee189b6/).
 - Then open `Application.ipynb`.
 - Select `Run All` under tab `Cell`.
-- Move to the application and wait for the training to use the application.
+- Move to the `Application` section at the bottom.
+- Wait for the training to use the application.

 ## Report